sophieggee/fkagrace/_posts/2022-08-14-a-girl-on-the-phone.md

     Not to mention the beautiful (and catharsis-rich) friendship it fostered.

-**3. Acknowledging the work and growth of another is far more important than recognizing existing strengths/talent.**
+3. **Acknowledging the work and growth of another is far more important than recognizing existing strengths/talent.**

     Sometimes, it’s not about the destination, but the friends we make along the way!
 Am I RIGHT, ladies!?